zootedme/zootedme.github.io/_posts/2020-05-13-make-money-online.md

 ![10 Practical Methods to Make Money Online](/assets/images/Youtube-user-by-2019.jpg)

 The internet gives you several options, such as YouTube for video tutorials, social media, online earning sites and more where you can upload and sell your eBooks, e-learning materials, webinars, training manuals and more to generate money.
-Webinars are probably the most popular of these methods and have a great earning potential.
+Webinars are probably the most popular of these methods and have great earning potential.

 ### 10. Online Surveys